 There is a weird copyright triangle between Cybis, Ispanky, and Wilton regarding the Peter Pan sculpture… or, rather, two Peter Pan sculptures.

-This is the Cybis Peter Pan, which was designed by Laszlo Ispanky and issued by the Cybis studio in 1958 in two versions: color, and white bisque.
+This is the Cybis Peter Pan, an open edition introduced in 1958 in two versions: color, and white bisque.
 The white one was retired in 1967, and the color one in 1970.
 He is 7.5” high.
-There is no Cybis copyright registration found for him.
-Because Ispanky did not formally join the studio as Art Director until 1960, he must have designed this piece for them on a freelance basis in the late 1950s.

-After Ispanky left the studio in 1966, he opened his own studio in partnership with George Utley.
-During this time, he created his own Peter Pan which is ridiculously similar to the one he had done for Cybis.
+After Ispanky left the studio in 1965 he opened his own studio in partnership with George Utley.
+During this time, he created his own Peter Pan which is ridiculously similar to the Cybis version.
 The “Utley Porcelains” in the backstamp dates this item’s introduction to 1966 or 1967.
-It is 8.5” tall, and so just a bit bigger than the Cybis version.
-A copyright registration search for this particular piece also turned up nothing.
+It is 8.5” tall, and so just a bit bigger than the Cybis one.

 By now it’s no surprise to see a Wilton/Sugar Plum copy of the Ispanky Peter Pan, which was itself only slightly different than the original Cybis Peter Pan.